-Signs of Abscesses in Hamsters
+Symptoms of Abscesses in Hamsters

 Food in the cheek pouches can look similar to an abscess but an abscess will not decrease in size as a cheek pouch will when the food inside it is removed or consumed.

-If an abscess ruptures, pus and some blood may be seen on the fur in the surrounding area.
+If an abscess ruptures, pus and blood may be seen on the fur in the surrounding area.
 This may also have a very foul smell due to the bacteria that is present.
-Hamsters are usually fastidious cleaners but the amount of infected fluid an abscess can produce may not be easily cleaned up or may be unreachable if it is on the neck or head.
+Hamsters are usually fastidious cleaners but the amount of infected fluid an abscess can produce may not be easily cleaned up or may be unreachable if it is on the hamster's neck or head.

 Diagnosing Abscesses in Hamsters

 To differentiate an abscess from a tumor, it's necessary to find out what is inside the lump.
 Your veterinarian may feel the lump and suspect it is an abscess.
 The first step may be to carefully lance the lump using a scalpel blade.
 If pus drains out, then it will be obvious it is not a tumor.
 To definitively diagnose it, though, the contents must be analyzed.

 A sample of the abscess may be withdrawn with a syringe and observed under a microscope for bacteria so that a targeted antibiotic treatment plan can be established.

 A hamster's abscess must first be drained.
 Your veterinarian may have already done this as part of the diagnostic process.
 The abscess will then need to be flushed with a saline solution or other antibacterial agents.
 Antibiotics will be prescribed for you to administer at home.

 Prognosis for Hamsters with Abscesses